10 Kettlebell Exercises Every Beginner Should Master

 Essential for building back strength, posture, and pulling power.

-7. Kettlebell Russian Twist
+7. Kettlebell Chop

 A safe, accessible way to train rotational core strength.

-8. Kettlebell Windmill
+8. Half Kneeling Kettlebell Windmill

 Fantastic for hip mobility, core control, and shoulder stability.

-9. Kettlebell Clean & Press
+9. Kettlebell Clean

 A multi-step movement that builds stability and strength through every plane of motion.